sshllm/sshai/README_EN.md

 ---

-**Note**: This project is for personal learning and research use only.
-For commercial use, please contact the project maintainers to obtain a commercial license.
+**Note**: This project follows the Apache 2.0 open source license, welcoming both personal and commercial use.